 MOLDOVA: Why are Muslim registration applications rejected?

 An application for state registration from the Spiritual Organisation of Muslims in Moldova has once again been rejected, Forum 18 News Service has learnt.
 Without registration, religious communities cannot have a bank account, publish literature, or build a prominent place of worship.
 The Muslim community has been trying since 2000 to gain legal status, and has appealed to the European Court of Human Rights (ECtHR).
-The Russian Orthodox Church Abroad – also denied state registration - has also appealed to the ECtHR.
+The Russian Orthodox Church Outside Russia (ROCOR) which is not part of the Moscow Patriarchate – also denied state registration - has also appealed to the ECtHR.
 The Bessarabian Orthodox Church, which is under the jurisdiction of the Romanian Orthodox Patriarchate, was only registered after the ECtHR fined the government for arbitrarily denying registration.
 Talgat Masaev, who leads a Muslim community in the capital Chisinau, told Forum 18 that the latest application was lodged on 28 June and rejected on 11 July.
 Officials have refused to tell Forum 18 the reason for the rejection.The Moldovan government has swiftly rejected the latest registration application from the Spiritual Organisation of Muslims in Moldova, one of the country's two Muslim communities, Forum 18 News Service has been told.
 The community has been trying since 2000 to gain legal status from the state agency that registers religious communities, but without success.

 Without registration, religious communities cannot have a bank account, publish literature in the name of the community or build a prominent place of worship.